SerKnight/face-block/README.md

 > 5. Paste into *private key*
 > 6. Enter all details to create a profile & hit **Sign Up**

-You now have a running application.
-There is only one user allowed per private key, to add addition profiles, repeat steps *2..6*
+You now have a running application & the first FaceBlock profile.
+**Only one user allowed per private key** to add more profiles repeat steps *2..6*

 # Testing